We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Should I stay in Downtown San Diego with kids?

-If your favorite things to do in San Diego with kids are missing from this list, please let me know!
-If you have made it this far, thank you for reading and supporting our small business.
-I love this city and hope you do, too!
+If your favorite things to do in San Diego with kids aren’t listed, let me know!
+Thanks for reading and supporting our small business—I hope you love San Diego as much as I do.